 Read on for everything we know so far about Star Trek: Picard season 2.

 The Star Trek: Picard season 2 release date is taking place on 4th March 2022, the producers have confirmed.
 The series will continue to air on Amazon Prime Video in the UK, and you can sign up for an Amazon Prime free trial if you don't have a membership already.

 The Picard return date is occurring much later than planned - the series enjoyed an early renewal and had been intended to start filming more episodes in June 2021, which became impossible due to the pandemic.

 Fortunately, the cameras finally started rolling and Sir star Patrick Stewart couldn't have been happier about it.

 "Of course, given the circumstances of the past year, there is extra joy that we are back again in a fully active, fully healthy shooting situation," he said in a recent video from Paramount Plus.

 Picard is filming seasons two and three back-to-back, so there shouldn't be too long a gap once season two is released.

 Picard season two cast

-It’s less clear whether other Star Trek mainstays like Jonathan Frakes, Brent Spiner, Marina Sirtis or Jeri Ryan (all of whom had guest roles in Picard season one) will also continue to appear, though it seems likely more of Stewart’s castmates from The Next Generation will find their way into the series somehow.
+Following her appearance in the trailer, it seems Jeri Ryan will be back also as classic character Seven of Nine, though it's less clear whether other Star Trek mainstays like Jonathan Frakes, Brent Spiner, or Marina Sirtis (all of whom had guest roles in Picard season one) will also continue to appear.
+However, it seems likely more of Stewart’s castmates from The Next Generation will find their way into the series somehow.

 In fact, Whoopi Goldberg – who played Guinan in the 1980s/90s series – has already been asked to return by Stewart himself, who invited her live on US TV show The View.